UfoMc/UfoMc/README.md

 👨🏻‍💻 I mainly use: ![Java](https://img.shields.io/badge/java-%23ED8B00.svg)

-🧐 I´m currently learning SQL, HTML, CSS and JS.
+🧐 I´m currently learning HTML, CSS and JS.

 🎂 My bday is the 21th of june.

-💬 I speek german, english, russian, java (in public 💀).
+💬 I speek german, english and a little russian.

 📫 If you want to contact me just add me on discord [ufo.dev].